BogoLime/HardHat-excercise/readme.md

 - every product has a quantity attribute which gets updated.
 Calling  buyProduct() always checks to see if quantity is above 0.

 ### Everyone should be able to see the addresses of all clients that have ever bought a given product.
 - At first I created a state variable mapping that stores all addresses that have purchased a product.
 This was easier to implement, but not very efficient and costly - since storing data in contract storage is one of the most expensive things.
 The array of buyers could grow indeffinately, which is why I changed my approach and decided to use Events as a way to log every Transaction.
 This way they can get "queried" later by their indexed parameters.
-So I switched from storing in storage to loging as Events - which allows me to get all the historiacal data of all buyers of a product in a more gas-efficient way.
+So I switched from storing in storage to loging as Events - which allows me to get all the historical data of all buyers of a product in a more gas-efficient way.
 - **I've included a simple example with web3.js in Node.js** that shows how this approach might work.

 ## How I tried to decrease gas-costs